harbour/core/contrib/gtnap/Readme.md

     * Install the LibreOffice package.
 This installation is **required on both development machines and user machines**.
       ![download_libreoffice](https://github.com/frang75/harbour_nappgui/assets/42999199/c410187b-3f27-473e-b756-4dce9b91fecd)

-    * Install the LibreOffice development libraries.
+    * Install the LibreOffice-SDK package.
 This installation is **required ONLY for compile GTNAP in development machines**.
       > **Important:** LibreOffice-SDK is available in 32-bit and 64-bit versions.
 You will need to compile GTNAP in 32 or 64 bits depending on the version of LibreOffice.
 It is not possible to mix 32 and 64 libraries in the same executable. **By default, GTNAP will be compiled in 64bit in Windows**.

+      > **Important:** The SDK version must be the same as LibreOffice application.

       ![download_libreoffice_sdk](https://github.com/frang75/harbour_nappgui/assets/42999199/4821de74-7e38-486a-94f6-ffd59d0f14a0)